Tetrisponse/DMARCARE/README.md

 DMARCARE is a python written tool that can extract the DMARC record from a specified domain and tell:

--it is possible to spoof the domain.
+-if it is possible to spoof the domain.

--what are the chances for attackers of success in spoofing the domain.
+-what are the chances for attackers to succeed in spoofing the domain or the subdomain.

 -what are the chances of monitoring any spoofing try.